Each of our locations is 100% dedicated to either Nursing or Allied Health education.

 Learn more about our CCNE Accredited Program2.

 To fill the requirements for your Bachelor of Science in Nursing degree, you’ll start your nursing program with General Education courses that will form the foundation of your education.
-If you enter the program with no transfer credits, these classes would span the duration of your first three semesters.
+If you enter the program with no transfer credits, these classes would be provided in eight week sessions over your first three semesters.
 You’ll take classes like The Fundamentals of Biology, Introduction to Psychology, Global Health and more.
 A sample first year course schedule could look like this:

 In situations where students are able to transfer in a high number of credits from other schools, they may be able to start nursing core classes during the first year.